 Ragnarok season 3 release date speculation

-At the moment, there is still no official release date for Ragnarok season 3, but we think it will land at some point in the second half of 2022.
+At the moment, we don’t know the Ragnarok season 3 release date.
+That said, we think it will land at some point in the second half of 2022.
 Historically, season 1 hit Netflix on January 31, 2020, and season 2 arrived on May 27, 2021, which indicates a yearly release.

 God of Thunder: Thor movies in order